About Dr. Sokolov

 Dr. Sokolov has made seminal contributions to new directions of research in the field of bio-nanotechnology especially in the areas of ultra-sensitive biomolecular assays and molecular imaging that utilize unique physicochemical properties of plasmonic nanoparticles.
 Research and advanced-degree training in Dr. Sokolov’s lab has been funded by major grants from NCI, NIBIB, NHLBI, NSF, and the Whitaker Foundation.

-Professor, Department of Imaging Physics, Division of Diagnostic Imaging, The University of Texas MD Anderson Cancer Center, Houston, TX
+Professor, Department of Imaging Physics, The University of Texas MD Anderson Cancer Center, Houston, TX

-Adjunct Associate Professor, The University of Texas at Austin, Austin, TX
+Adjunct Professor, Department of Department of Biomedical Engineering, The University of Texas at Austin, Austin, TX

 Smart biophotonic probes for molecular imaging; m ethodology and devices for in vivo imaging and spectroscopy with optical contrast